 As per the terms of the insurance agreements, the Company is entitled to a profit share after the completion of three years from the expiry of the agreements, as agreed with the insurers.
-In respect of the underwriting years 2017 to 2019 that ended on December 31, 2019, the Company received a profit share during 2022 which was included in other income.
+In respect of the underwriting years 2017 to 2019 that ended on December 31, 2019, the Company received a profit share during 2022 which was included in other income in the profit or loss of that year.
+In respect of the underwriting years 2020 to 2022, the Company received a profit share during 2024 which is included in other income in the profit or loss for the year ended December 31, 2024 (note 27).

 During 2020, SAMA issued the Rules for Comprehensive Insurance of Motor vehicles financially leased to individuals to regulate the relationship between the financing entities and their individual customers with regard to the insurance coverage on the financially leased vehicles.
-As per these rules, at the end of the finance contract between the lessee and the lessor, the lessor shall pay back the lessee the extra amount of premiums paid by the lessee or shall ask the lessee to pay the extra amount paid by the lessor to the insurance policy.
+As per these rules, at the end of the finance contract between the lessee and the lessor, the lessor shall pay back the lessee the extra amount of premiums paid by the lessee or shall ask the lessee to pay the extra amount paid by the lessor to the insurer for the insurance policy.

-As part of the periodic installments due from customers under net investment in finance lease relating to real estate , the Company charges customers for insurance cover on the leased properties under lease contracts.
+As part of the periodic installments due from customers, the Company charges customers for insurance cover on the leased properties under lease contracts.
 Insurance charges represent cost of insurance (premium).
 Consequently, premiums are paid to the Insurers for the insurance cover for the properties leased.
+This coverage is intended to hedge any potential risks linked with such financing comprising: